 - people who have had bone marrow or stem cell transplants in the last 6 months, or who are still taking immunosuppression drugs

-- People with severe respiratory conditions including all cystic fibrosis, severe asthma and severe chronic obstructive pulmonary disease (COPD).
+- people with severe respiratory conditions including all cystic fibrosis, severe asthma and severe chronic obstructive pulmonary disease (COPD)

-- People with rare diseases that significantly increase the risk of infections (such as severe combined immunodeficiency (SCID), homozygous sickle cell).
+- people with rare diseases that significantly increase the risk of infections (such as severe combined immunodeficiency (SCID), homozygous sickle cell)

-- People on immunosuppression therapies sufficient to significantly increase risk of infection.
+- people on immunosuppression therapies sufficient to significantly increase risk of infection

-- Women who are pregnant with significant heart disease, congenital or acquired.
+- women who are pregnant with significant heart disease, congenital or acquired

-- Other people have also been classed as clinically extremely vulnerable, based on clinical judgement and an assessment of their needs.
-GPs and hospital clinicians have been provided with guidance to support these decisions.
+- other people who have also been classed as clinically extremely vulnerable, based on clinical judgement and an assessment of their needs.
+GPs and hospital clinicians have been provided with guidance to support these decisions

-More information about who has been classed as clinically extremely vulnerable is available on the NHS Digital website.
+For more information about who has been classed as clinically extremely vulnerable, please visit the NHS Digital website.